c-blake/bu/doc/align.md

 the alignment character are on an equal footing except the repetition integer which must be last (and goes to the end of the argument slot).
-This mostly just means that codes like 'e' and 'd' cannot collide with each other or with radix point characters (which seems unlikely in practice).
+This mostly just means that codes like 'e' and 'd' cannot collide with each other or with alignment/radix point characters (which seems easily avoided in practice).
+The only ordering constraint is "alignment indicator first" and repeat integer last (and the "02" in the involved example shows how "both" are interpreted).

 Related Work
 ------------